AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md

 1. Click**Log in to Workfront** to access Workfront from Microsoft Teams.

-   For information about logging in to Workfront, see the [Log in to Workfront from Microsoft Teams](#logging-in-to-workfront) section in this article.&nbsp;
+   For information about logging in to Workfront, see the [Log in to Workfront from Microsoft Teams](#log-in-to-workfront-from-microsoft-teams) section in this article.&nbsp;

-### Install Workfront for Microsoft Team from a private file
+### Install Workfront for Microsoft Team from a private file {#install-workfront-for-microsoft-team-from-a-private-file}

 If your organization restricts the access to downloading apps from the Microsoft Store, you must contact our Support Team and request a private file of the Workfront for Microsoft Teams app to install the app.